ankaAR/bestiario5e/_creatures/dryad.md

 ***Speak with Beasts and Plants.*** The dryad can communicate with beasts and plants as if they shared a language.

-***Tree Stride.*** Once on her turn, the dryad can use 10 ft. of her movement to step magically into one living tree within her reach and emerge from a second living tree within 60 ft. of the first tree, appearing in an unoccupied space within 5 ft. of the second tree.
+***Tree Stride.*** Once on her turn, the dryad can use 10 ft. of her movement to step magically into one living tree within her reach and emerge from a second living tree within 60 ft. of the first tree, appearing in an unoccupied space within 5 pies (1.5 mts)of the second tree.
 Both trees must be large or bigger.

 ### Acciones